Friday 16 September, 2022

 Calculating the nutrient content of recipes is an essential skill for dietitians and nutritionists.
 This course offers practical and educational sessions designed to update and enhance the knowledge and skills of dietitians and nutritionists in recipe analysis.
 In particular, it is designed to provide a learning opportunity for professionals to understand how they can identify and minimise known errors in nutritional analysis.

 This enjoyable and informative one-day course is usually held twice a year, in April and September, using the excellent facilities at King’s College London.
 The cost per delegate is £195.
+A virtual version is also available at a cost of £175 per delegate.
 The course, which has been endorsed for CPD by the Association for Nutrition and the British Dietetic Association, includes:

 - An overview of food labelling legislation, including the legally accepted methods for providing information for nutritional labelling;